 By Danielle Charbonneau

-When doctors would no longer prescribe him medication, Dylan turned to the illegal market to obtain it.
-As regulations on opiate prescription pain medications got stricter and law enforcement began taking down the vast majority of illegal pill mills across the nation (South Florida being notorious for them), pills began to get increasingly more difficult, and more expensive, to obtain.
+When doctors would no longer prescribe him medication, Dylan turned to the illegal market.
+As regulations on opioid prescription pain medications got stricter and law enforcement began taking down the vast majority of illegal pill mills across the nation (South Florida being notorious for them), pills began to get increasingly more difficult, and more expensive, to obtain.
 In 2010, one 90mg Oxycontin cost around $90, and one pill would barely get an addicted person like Dylan well from withdrawal symptoms for even half a day, much less feeling any kind of high.

 Beyond fatal overdoses, Scharf and the Broward County Sheriff’s office estimate there are approximately 15 to 20 non-fatal overdoses every day, in every ER in the county.

 Nationwide, the problem is catastrophic.
 The President’s opioid commission says that about 142 Americans die every day from a drug overdose, equal to the death toll from the September 11 attacks every three weeks.
 Most of those overdoses are from opioids.
 According to the CDC, there were roughly 64,000 fatal overdoses from opioid drugs in 2016, up 540 percent in three years.
 Public health experts believe that for every fatal overdose, there are roughly 30 non-fatal overdoses.
 That would mean over 1.9 million non-fatal overdoses nationwide in 2016 alone.
 According to the CDC, drug overdoses are now the leading cause of death among Americans under 50.